ajh123/CraftyFSD/README.md

   * Enables multiple players to act as pilots or air traffic controllers across player-built airports.
   * Encourages shared airspace, IFR/VFR coordination, and full airport operations.

-* **Third-Party Mod Integration**

-  * Works seamlessly with flight mods like **Immersive Aircraft** and other vehicle mods.
-  * Focuses on realistic infrastructure and communication rather than implementing aircraft directly.

-* **Designed for Fabric**
-  Built natively for the Fabric modding ecosystem for high performance and wide compatibility.

-* **Sinytra Connector Support**
-  Compatible with NeoForge-based mods via Sinytra Connector, supporting cross-ecosystem modpacks.

 ## License